-WHEREAS, the regulations require that the proposed program be published; and,
+WHEREAS, the regulations require that the proposed program be publisl to secure the 2011 Community Development Entitlement.

-WHEREAS, appropriate communications and application forms are required to be completed and submitted to the U.S. Department of Housing and Urban Development in order to secure the City's Community Development Entitlement.
+WHEREAS, appropriate communications and application forms are requisibilities to the U.S. Department of Housing and Urban Development in Community Development Entitlement.

-NOW, THEREFORE, BE IT RESOLVED by the Common Council of the City of West Allis that the Action Plan for Fiscal Year 2011 relative to the Community Development Block Grant Program (copy attached herein and made a part thereof) is hereby adopted and the Mayor is hereby authorized to execute and submit the necessary application and supporting documentation on behalf of the City to secure the 2011 Community Development Entitlement.
+NOW, THEREFORE, BE IT RESOLVED by the Common Council of the Action Plan for Fiscal Year 2011 relative to the Community Develop (copy attached herein and made a part thereof) is hereby adopted and the to execute and submit the necessary application and supporting documentation.